Web Application Testing Tools:

 - Test web API connection points.

 As we mentioned earlier, the LoadView utilizes a global network of cloud servers, so unlike traditional load testing tools and solutions, it is unnecessary to go through the time and expense of having to set up an internal load generator.
 Additionally, some open-source performance testing tools only support protocol-based load tests, leaving out on the critical data points that you get with a solution like LoadView that utilizes real browsers.

 Load Testing and The EveryStep Web Recorder

 The LoadView platform is great for creating scalable load and stress test scenarios, generating HTTP/S requests or concurrent users.
-However, if you want to stress test real-user actions, such as browsing, searching, or adding products to a shopping cart, you’ll need to utilize the EveryStep Web Recorder.
+However, if you want to stress test real-user actions, such as browsing, searching, or adding products to a shopping cart, you will need to utilize the EveryStep Web Recorder.

 The EveryStep Web Recorder makes recording test scripts effortless and straightforward.
 With support for over 40 desktop and mobile devices – everything from Chrome and Internet Explorer to iPhone, Google Nexus, and Samsung Galaxy – you can move and click through your site, mimicking real user behavior, and the EveryStep Web Recorder logs your every move.

-The recordings can then be uploaded into the load/stress Test platform and replayed by a virtually unlimited number of simultaneous users.
-You also have the option to schedule scripts to run at set intervals and receive alerts if errors occur, so you have peace of mind that your site and applications are running properly.
+The recordings can then be uploaded into the load/stress Test platform and replayed by a virtually unlimited number of concurrent/simultaneous users.

 Load Testing Tools for Web Apps: Java, PHP, .NET & More